 And today, news broke that the president has closed our nation’s borders to all refugees around the world (this includes Syrian refugees fleeing from a war they want nothing to do with), suspended immigration from seven primarily-Muslim countries, and ordered that Christians be granted priority over Muslims in the vetting process.

 My heart is completely shattered.
 My soul is extremely heavy.
-And I have wept tears of desperation and tears from feeling broken-down and set back.

-I have gotten upset, angry, and frustrated reading some of the responses, and comments, written by Christians on the Inauguration, the Women’s March, the March for Life, and all of the President’s executive orders.
+I have gotten upset, angry, and discouraged reading some of the responses, and comments, written by Christians on the Inauguration, the Women’s March, the March for Life, and all of the President’s executive orders.